 To be more specific, buy a pork butt roast from the store.
 Mine was about 2.5 pounds.

-Add 1 cup of water and cook on low for 5 hours or high for 3 hours.
+Add 1 cup of water and cook on low for 8-10 hours or until meat easily shreds apart.

 Add about half a bottle of your favorite BBQ sauce.